HistoryThis section has been translated automatically.

 DefinitionThis section has been translated automatically.

-Solar damage to the skin of fair-skinned, light-sensitive people caused by chronic, cumulative exposure to light (duration of exposure > 10 to 60 years) with the formation of single or multiple, circumscribed or diffuse, reddish or reddish-brownish spots, papules, plaques or nodules.
-Actinic keratoses (AK) are today defined as non-invasive, early (in situ) squamous cell carcinomas.
-This view is clarified by new names such as SCC (squamous cell carcinoma in situ) of the actinic keratosis type or KIN (keratinocytic intraepidermal neoplasia).
+In fair-skinned, photosensitive individuals, solar damage to the skin resulting from chronic, cumulative exposure to light (duration of exposure > 10 to 60 years), with formation of single or multiple, circumscribed or diffuse, reddish or red-brownish spots, papules, plaques, or nodules.
+Actinic keratoses (AK) are now defined as noninvasive, early (in situ) squamous cell carcinomas.
+This view is clarified by new naming conventions such as SCC (squamous cell carcinoma in situ) of the actinic keratosis type or KIN (keratinocytic intraepidermal neoplasia).